adaptdk/usa-documentation/drupal/upgrade-8-to-9.md

 1. Make sure configuration export does not generate changes, for the usual case when configuration is tracked on git.
 1. Make sure there are no pending Drupal 8 security upgrades for Drupal core or contributed modules.
    If there are some, install and deploy them first.
+1. Make sure the project is using `drupal/core-recommended`, which is the suggested way to track drupal dependencies, change to it if needed.
 1. Install [upgrade_status](https://www.drupal.org/project/upgrade_status) module locally, excluding it from configuration exports.
    E.g. `$settings['config_exclude_modules'] = ['upgrade_status'];` on your `settings.local.php`.
 1. Remove modules in the codebase that are not installed on the site or not planned to be used.